juanbossco/webstore/README.md

 ---

-The Gateway services performs as the business layer
+The Gateway API performs as the business layer and proxy for all clients; it's the single point of entry for all clients to interact with internal microservices.

+This architecture pattern abstracts away all backend (internal services) and dependencies behind facades.

 ### Microservice Architecture

 ---
-Services that can evolve and be deployed indenpendently
+Loosely coupled services that can evolve and be deployed indenpendently.

 ### Event Driven Architecture

 ---

-Decouple services, execute asynchronous processes and implement workflow automation
+Decouple services, execute asynchronous processes and implement workflow automation after an event occurs.

-Use case: trigger OrderPlaced event when Customer places and Order, then the Orchestrator will call the Cart service to delete the Cart associated with the Order.

 ### Relational Dabase (SQL) & Non-Relational Database (NoSQL)